 1. Stigma and Embarrassment

 Although addiction is a disease, there is a lot of shame and guilt surrounding addiction that prevents many people from seeking help even if they need it.
-Although they often downplay it to others, they are often aware they need some kind of treatment, but are reluctant to commit to the public scrutiny that comes with a treatment stay.
+Although they often downplay it to others, they are often aware they need some kind of treatment, but are reluctant to commit to the public scrutiny that comes with a treatment program.

-Treatment is a big commitment and addicts don’t want their problems shared publicly with others.
+Substance abuse treatment is a big commitment and addicts don’t want their problems shared publicly with others.
 Some need time off of work or time away from friends and loved ones.
 This can often be uncomfortable to explain.